inf112-v21/Import-TeamName/README.md

 ## How to play
 * Run main.java
-* A new screeen appears and the player is asked to select multiplayer or singleplayer.
+* A new screeen appears and the robot is asked to select multiplayer or singleplayer.
 For testing purposes, use singleplayer
-* Move player 1 while selecting five cards and clicking the submit button.
+* Move robot 1 while selecting five cards and clicking the submit button.
 * The selected cards will appear as text in the CONSOLE.
-* The game will proceed to execute the selected cards (As of now, only for player 1)
+* The game will proceed to execute the selected cards (As of now, only for robot 1)

 --Multiplayer
 * Press "find" button to look for LAN server.
 Then press join if server is found.